3 km Cross Country Running

 You are still young and growing and therefore there are even greater risks in taking on too much at the same time and getting injured before your key race.

-It might also help to do one or two time trials, i.e. run the distance already as fast as you can such that you know and can experience how long it is and how fast you should be going to maintain speed for the full 3 km.
+This way, you will know and can experience how long it is and how fast you should be going to maintain speed for the full 3 km.

 As far as race strategy goes....

-If at all possible make sure you know the course you are going to be running on so that you know how long it is and so that you can give it your utmost in the last few hundred metres.
+If at all possible make sure you know the course you are going to be running.
+This way you know how long it is, where the hills are etc and you'll know at which point you are close to the end, so that you can give it your utmost in the last few hundred metres.

 Lisa, I hope this helps a bit.
 Above all, stay healthy and injury-free over the next six weeks and just try to enjoy your training and your race.
-It is fun to do races and even if you do not end up at the top, just be happy that you got to run and experience it.
+It is fun to test yourself, to train for something and try to improve and it is fun to do races.
+Even if you do not end up at the top, just be happy that you got to run and experience it.

 Best of luck.